 Most importantly, the plan maintains the integrity of century-old buildings and allows the interpretation of the Mission period, the 1836 battle, and the 1960 Civil Rights movement.
 This makes the site appeal to more tourists.

-Recently the Coalition for the Woolworth Building, which includes our San Antonio NAACP chapter, West Side Preservation Alliance, San Antonio African American Community Archive and Museum, SAGE, Esperanza Peace and Justice Center and others, noted that it will also be a draw for Civil Rights tourism, a rare growth area in the museum industry.
+Recently the Coalition for the Woolworth Building, which includes our San Antonio branch of the NAACP, West Side Preservation Alliance, San Antonio African American Community Archive and Museum, SAGE, Esperanza Peace and Justice Center and others, noted that it will also be a draw for Civil Rights tourism, a rare growth area in the museum industry.
 (See my blog on this topic a couple months ago HERE.)

 Plus, it retains authentic historic fabric rather than removing it for a location of a wall that is entirely gone.
 The buildings have basements.